Sigtran/CC_GW_Parser/README.md

 Login to CC on bluestacks and go through GW pages.

-Save the capture as plain text (Wireshark --> File --> Export Packet Dissections --> As Plain Text)
+Save the capture as plain text (Wireshark --> File --> Export Packet Dissections --> As Plain Text -> name it gw.txt)

 Run parse.py on the saved file via command line (cmd.exe)